 Our veterinary surgeons may only prescribe POM-Vs for animals under their care.
 To be considered ‘under our care’ means that we will have seen and examined the animal within the past six months and be familiar and up-to-date with its general health and condition.
 A prescription may not be appropriate if immediate treatment is necessary.

-For horses, ponies or donkeys requiring repeat prescriptions, the Veterinary Medicines Directorate (VMD) stipulates examination at least every 6 months.
+For horses, ponies or donkeys requiring repeat prescriptions, the VMD stipulates examination at least every 6 months.
 Fees for re-examination are charged and estimates for these are available upon request.
 Information on the price of any medication is available upon request.

 A fee is charged for writing a prescription and the prescription will be forwarded directly to the pharmacy from which the medicinal product is to be obtained.